ArBridgeman/java-test-api/README.md

   ```

 Multiple applications generate commands to update the user profile and send them to User Profile API over HTTP.
 One example of such
-applications is a streaming application that listens to the stream of user activity events and sent the command when certain criteria are
+applications is a streaming application that listens to the stream of user activity events and sends the command when certain criteria are
 met.
 For example, for the user property called `numberOfLogins`, the streaming application can listen to `login` events and send
 an `increment` command to User Profile API when such an event occurs.